sergio-gimenez/sergiogimenez.com/content/blog/20210127_kaggle_xgboost/index.md

 draft: false
 tags: ["machine learning", "kaggle", "xgboost", "classification"]
 categories: ["machine learning"]
-# info: Solving a Kaggle ML classification problem using XGBoost.
-A hands on approach on solving a supervised anomaly detection problem
 ---

 This post is about my first ever participation in a kaggle competition.
 The competition was organized by the Machine Learning techers of the MSc course I'm currently doing.
 To be honest, I had no idea about how to get through this kind of competition, but since it was a mandatory assignment and I had to do it, me and [my colleague](https://www.linkedin.com/in/gerard-castell-049a5912a/) really spent a lot of time trying to get the best possible score.
 All the details about the classification problem can be found [in